 - The instructions of a program are executed in source code order.

 - There is a global order of all operations on all threads.

-Before I look deeper in these two guarantees, I explicitly emphasise.
+Before I look deeper into these two guarantees, I explicitly emphasize them.
 The statements only hold for atomics but influence non-atomics.

 The simple graphic displays two threads.
-Each thread is storing its variable x or y, loads the other variable y and x and stores them in the variable res1 or res2.
+Each thread is storing its variable x or y, loads the other variables y and x, and stores them in the variable res1 or res2.

-The second guarantee of the sequential consistency is, that all instructions of all threads have to follow a global order.
-That means in that concrete case, that thread 2 sees the operations of thread 1 in the same order, in which thread 1 executes them.
+The second guarantee of sequential consistency is that all threads’ instructions must follow a global order.
+That means, in that concrete case, that thread 2 sees the operations of thread 1 in the same order in which thread 1 executes them.
 This is the key observation.
 Thread 2 sees all operations of thread 1 in the source code order of thread 1.
 The same holds from the perspective of thread 1.
-So you can think about characteristic 2 as a global counter, which all threads have to obey.
+So you can think about characteristic 2 as a global counter, which all threads must obey.
 The global counter is the global order.